yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 ![Start reasoner](images/start-reasoner.png)
 ![Reasoner progress](images/reasoner-progress.png)

 8. Navigate to `FinalPatientReportWithCancerDiagnosis` in the `Classes`-->`Class hierarchy` tab and observe that `f201` (the id of the DiagnosticReport) has been recognized as an instance.
+Success!
+This means that the reasoner has concluded that this patient record (f201) has a cancer diagnosis.
 ![Class Hierarchy Tab](images/f201-inferred.png)

+Next, we will test a different patient record for a thyroid disease diagnosis.

 9. Open [thyroidreport.ofn](thyroidreport.ofn), answering "no" to the current window prompt.
+Again, this file imports the ontologies that we need, imports the patient record that will be tested (diagnosticreport-example-dxreport117-thyroidtumor.ttl), and defines our target diagnosis class (:ReportOfThyroidDisease) as being anything classified in SNOMED-CT as a disorder of the thyroid gland (code sct:14304000).
 ![Class Hierarchy Tab](images/open-thyroid.png)

 10. Select `Start Reasoner` under the `Reasoner` menu.
 It may take ~2 minutes